Designing for mobile devices first leads to more energy efficient, user-friendly web solutions.

 - Movie trailers

 - Doctor bios

 Mobile Design Constraints

 Mobile comes with a set of natural constraints that include small screens and keyboards, patchy wireless connections, and distracted, impatient users.
 According to Kissmetrics, seventy three percent of mobile internet users say that they’ve encountered a website that loaded too slowly, which caused them to become impatient and leave the site.
 When designers create sites for these impatient customers, we’re embracing Leonardo da Vinci’s philosophy, later adopted by Steve Jobs and Apple, that “simplicity is the ultimate sophistication.”

 Advice for Developers

-Energy-sucking elements such as large image carousels, social media plugins such as an embedded Twitter feed, and complex navigation menus take the focus away from core content while increasing energy usage.
+Energy-sucking elements such as large image carousels, social media plugins, and complex navigation menus take the focus away from core content while increasing energy usage.
 According to James Christie, a typical carousel of five images at 600 x 400 pixels adds around 750 KB to 1 MB of bandwidth usage per page.
 With a solid content strategy for customers using mobile devices in place you, a developer can begin to write well-structured HTML5 for the site with great clarity.

 To save energy when coding a website, start with mobile views and progressively add styles for larger screens such as a high resolution desktop monitor.
 With CSS, this means writing the default styles for websites with small viewports and then using media queries to add styles as the viewport grows.
 (This is the reverse of the typical approach, where media queries live at the end of your stylesheet.)
 According to web designer and educator Shay Howe, the philosophy behind this approach is that a customer using a mobile browser shouldn’t have to load the styles for a desktop browser only to have them overwritten with mobile styles later.
 (For a walkthrough on mobile first styling see Shay’s guide, or Brad Frost’s at HTML5Rocks.)